-Students (particularly online students), freelancers, contractors, and really anyone who owns a phone or computer should learn about different OSs so they can pick a computer and OS that is ideal for their needs.
-If you’re planning to study IT in school and pursue an IT career, you will want a strong knowledge of OSs to make sure you’re prepared for all the skills you’ll need to have to find success.
+Students (particularly online students), freelancers, contractors, and anyone who owns a phone, computer, or tablet should learn about different OSs so they can pick a computer and OS that meet their needs.
+If you’re planning to study IT in school and pursue an IT career, you’ll want a strong knowledge of OSs to make sure you’re prepared for all the skills you’ll need to be successful in your field.

-Operating systems contain and manage all the programs and applications that a computer or other device is able to run, which means managing the device’s software and hardware functions.
-The functions of an OS include;
+Operating systems contain and manage all the programs and applications that a computer or mobile device is able to run, which means managing the device’s software and hardware functions.
+The functions of an OS include:

-Disk management.
-This manages all the drives installed in a computer like hard drives, optical disk drives, and flash drives.
-Disk management can be used to divide disks, format drives, and more.
+- Disk management: This manages all the drives installed in a computer, including hard drives, optical disk drives, and flash drives.
+Disk management can also be used to divide disks, format drives, and more.

-Process management.
-Your OS has to allocate resources to different processes on the machine, enable the processes to share information, protect them, and synchronize them.
+- Process management: Your OS is designed to allocate resources to different computer processes, enable the processes to share information, protect them, and synchronize them.

-Device controlling.
-Your OS will allow you to open or block access to devices like removable devices, CD/DVDs, data transfer devices, printers, USBs, and others.
+- Device controlling: Your OS will allow you to open or block access to devices like removable devices, CD/DVDs, data transfer devices, USBs, and more.

-Printing controlling.
-Simply put, your OS takes control of the printers that are connected to the computer, and the materials that need to be printed.
+- Printing controlling: As an extension of device controlling, your OS takes control of the printers that are connected to the computer, and the materials that need to be printed.

-User interface.
-A user interface or UI refers to the part of the OS that allows a user to enter and receive information.
-This can be done with typed commands, code, and others.
+- User interface: Also referred to as a UI, this is the part of the OS that allows a user to enter and receive information.
+This can be done with typed commands, code, and other formats.

 There are five main types of operating systems.
-These five OS types are likely what run your phone or computer.
-Whether you’re just a normal computer and phone user, or someone hoping to get involved in an IT career, knowledge of applications and systems types will help you maintain security and user access, perform routine operations, and much more.
+These five OS types are likely what run your phone, computer, or other mobile devices like a tablet.
+Whether you’re just a normal computer and phone user or someone hoping to get involved in an IT career, knowledge of applications and systems types will help you maintain security and user access, perform routine operations, and much more.

-The Windows OS has been around since the 1980s, and has had several versions/updates (e.g., Windows 95, Windows Vista, Windows 7/8/10, etc.) Microsoft Windows is one of the popular operating system types and is preloaded on most new PC hardware.
-With each new Windows update/release, Microsoft continues to work on improving their users’ experience, hardware, and software, making Windows more accessible, and easier to use.
+The Windows OS has been around since the 1980s and has had several versions and updates (including Windows 95, Windows Vista, Windows 7/8/10, etc.) Microsoft Windows is one of the popular operating system types and is preloaded on most new PC hardware.
+With each new Windows update or release, Microsoft continues to work on improving their users’ experience, hardware, and software, making Windows more accessible and easier to use.

 Microsoft Windows contains a control panel, a desktop and desktop assistant, disk cleanup, event viewer, and more.
-Many users prefer Microsoft Windows because they say it is compatible with many other kinds of software.
-Many kinds of computer programs run best on Microsoft Windows because they are, at their core, developed by Microsoft.
+Many users prefer Microsoft Windows because they say it’s compatible with many other kinds of software.
+Many kinds of computer programs run best on Microsoft Windows because they’re developed by Microsoft.